Maryam2506/TraceCOVID/README.md

 <b> TraceCOVID: </b>
 This app shows you Infected, Recovered, and Died cases of the COVID.
 As well as tells you who to protect yourself these days from this bad condition of COVID.

-★ Features ★
+★ What I use ★

-✔️ All compulsory information is here.
+✔️ Material UI
-✔️ You'll be able to use the app always for free.
+✔️ Chart.js
-✔️ Stay home, Stay Safe.
-Read and follow the covid Guidelines with the help of this app.
+✔️ Fatch data from API's

 See the Demo: